 Graceland University’s Refund Policy follows the Federal Return of Title IV Aid Refund Policy to determine return of financial aid and to calculate refunds for withdrawals.
 Calculations use the notification date to pro-rate aid as well as tuition and refundable charges through the 60 percent point in the semester, based on calendar days from the first day of the semester through the last scheduled day of the semester, including weekends and mid-semester breaks of less than five days.
 After the 60 percent point in the semester, financial aid will not be reduced for any withdrawal, nor will any refund will be granted.
 This policy applies to all university withdrawals whether student initiated or administrative withdrawals.

 Financial aid awarded (if any) will be returned to the federal, state and Graceland programs on a pro rata basis through the 60 percent point in the semester.
 Outside scholarship or non-federal loan assistance will not be returned unless specifically requested by the provider.

 Eligible charges due or paid will be refunded on a pro rata basis through the 60 percent point in the semester.
 Some fees are non-refundable and therefore not pro-rated.
-Additionally, some programs may assess an Administrative Withdrawal Fee.
 If a student living on campus withdraws from housing (but not from school) anytime after the first week of the semester, the semester charge for housing remains assessed in full.
 Board charges will be pro-rated.
 Refunds are processed within 45 days of withdrawal.
 Students should note that withdrawal may or may not result in an actual refund of money to the student.
 Circumstances may occur in which the student still owes money to the University even after appropriate withdrawal credit.